developsu/debs2022gc/README.md

 This github page contributes to DEBS 2022 Grand Challenge.

 ## description
+We participate in the DEBS GC 2022 as team Group-4.

-The 2022 DEBS Grand Challenge focuses on real-time complex event processing of real-world high-volume tick data provided by Infront Financial Technology (https://www.infrontfinance.com/).
-The goal of the challenge is to efficiently compute specific trend indicators and detect patterns resembling those used by real-life traders to decide on buying or selling on the financial markets.
+The 2022 DEBS Grand Challenge focuses on real-time complex event processing of high-volume financial data.
+The goal of this challenge is to efficiently compute to EMA(Exponential Moving Average) as a tread tecnical indicator and detect cross patterns to decide on buying or selling on the financial markets.

+To meet their requirements,  We want to answer the Query1 that needs a tumbling window to calculate both EMA38 and EMA100 per symbol.
+Also, We want to answer the Query2 that finds the intersactions of both EMA38 and EMA100 per symbol.

+For more information, you can see the following link: https://2022.debs.org/call-for-grand-challenge-solutions/

 ## installation
 We provide two kinds of execution environment for DEBS 22 GC testing